elisafloch/elisafloch/README.md

 - 👋 Hi, I’m @elisafloch
-- 👀 I’m interested in Python and R. It's my favorite activity.
+- 👀 I’m interested in R.
-- 🌱 I’m currently learning news programmation languages
-- 💞️ I’m looking to collaborate on a big project
-- 📫 How to reach me 06 XX XX XX XX

 <!---
 elisafloch/elisafloch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.